 I love meal planning, making a list and organizing my pantry and freezer.
 I hate grocery shopping.
-The task of shopping was made harder when I lost part of my eyesight and the aisles were overwhelming.
-Add to it my increasing aggravation at some of the employees and shoppers and I felt like I was losing it and only shopped once a month if possible.
+The task of shopping was harder when I lost part of my eyesight and looking at all the writing on products in the aisles were overwhelming.
+Add to it my increasing aggravation at some of the employees and shoppers and I felt like I was losing my cool and I only went shopping once a month if possible.
 (We don’t drink a lot of milk and I get fresh vegetables at the Farmers Market).

 There are many grocery stores for me to pick from, but until recently with the opening of Aldi, the prices were a lot cheaper at Walmart.